 You can use the message UBX-CFG-TMODE3 for that.

-You can monitor the status of this calculation with message UBX-TIM-SVIN.
+You can monitor the status of this calculation with message UBX-NAV-SVIN.

 The better absolute accuracy you want, the longer it will take to calculate it.

 To give you an idea, it can take 24h to achieve decimeter accuracy.